-10. Contents (General themes and descriptions, the accurate content may change) Intro to business models: How, what, how and why value is created and captured and for whom?
-Differentiating Product/service innovation from BMI Why companies fail - A BMI perspective Problem analytics Understanding critical success factors: demand & competition analysis Business Model generation processes & varying tools Defining a Unique Value Proposition BMI and entrepreneurial lifecycles Existing industry BMI vs. entrepreneurial startups Innovative BM testing with 3 dimensional BMs.
-What makes a BM innovative attracts investors, and leads to large firm valuation?
-Monetization - different approaches to generating income Sustainability and impact-driven BMs BMI and M&A Mission-driven BMs, non-profits, and NGOs New BMs and Open Innovation: inbound vs. outbound; pros and cons BMs as a narrative: storytelling, communicating to different audiences Presenting innovative BMs: elevator pitch, executive summary, the project plan) This course will also contain a standalone workshop on pitching techniques.
-11. Evaluation The grading of the module shall be based on: Mid-term assessments during weeks 1 to 15 according to the decision of the instructor.
-(The methods and weightings are communicated by the instructor before the evaluations) 12.
-Remediation/repetition n ⊠ Compulsory remediation if the module grade is between 3.5 and 3.9 / 6.
+10. Contents (General themes and descriptions, the accurate content may change) Intro to business models: How, what, and why value is created, captured and extracted, and for whom?
+Differentiating product innovation from Business Model Innovation (BMI) Why companies fail - A BMI perspective Problem analytics Understanding critical success factors: demand & competition analysis Business Model generation processes & varying tools Developing and defining a Unique Value Proposition BMI and entrepreneurial lifecycles Existing industry BMs vs. entrepreneurial startups Innovative BM testing with 3 dimensional BMs.
+What makes a business mod innovative, attracts investors, and leads to large firm valuation?
+Monetization - different approaches to generating income (i.e., revenue models) Sustainability and triple-bottom-line impact-driven BMs BMI and M&A Mission-driven BMs, non-profits, and NGOS New BMs and Open Innovation: inbound vs. outbound; pros and cons BMs as a narrative: storytelling and communicating to different audiences Presenting innovative BMs: pitching, executive summary, the project plan 11.
+Evaluation The grading of the module shall be based on: Mid-term assessments during weeks 1 to 15 according to the decision of the instructor. evaluations) 12.
+Remediation/repetition N ⊠ Compulsory remediation if the module grade is between 3.5 and 3.9 / 6.
 When subject to a remediation, only the grade of the remedial exam will be taken into account (maximum grade 4.0).
 A repeated module cannot benefit from a remedial exam. □ No remediation 13.
-Coordinator / main instructor Raffi Chammassian SECOND SECOND PART: LOCATION OF THE MODULE IN THE STUDY PLAN 14.
-Level □ Basic module □ Advanced module ☑ Specialized module □ Other: 15.
-Characteristics 16.
-Type
+Coordinator / main instructor Raffi Chammassian SECONDI PART: LOCATION OF THE MODULE IN THE STUDY PLAN 14.
+Level □ Basic module □ Advanced module ⊠ Specialized module □ Other: 15.
+Characteristics Module is mandatory (which could lead to final dismissal from the program, cf. art.15, al.1, " Statut des étudiant-e-s bachelor ")

-☐ Module linked to main module ☐ Optional module ☐ Other: 17.
-Time organization ☑ Module over 1 semester☐ Spring semester ☐ Module over 2 semesters☑ Fall semester ☐ Other
+16. Туре Main module Module linked to main module □ Optional module □ Other: 17.
+Time organization ☑ Module over 1 semester ☑ Spring semester ☐ Module over 2 semesters ☑ Fall semester Other